-The City of Red Deer is working with the Province of Alberta to coordinate the development of a permanent shelter in Red Deer.
-The purpose-built permanent integrated emergency shelter will be designed to respond to the long-term social needs of our vulnerable population.
+The City of Red Deer is working with the Province of Alberta to coordinate the development of a purpose-built integrated shelter in Red Deer.
+The shelter will be designed to respond to the long-term social needs of our vulnerable population.
 Council has advocated for a housing-focused shelter model where a move to permanent accommodations is prioritized, helping to ensure shelter stays are brief, rare, and non-reoccurring.

 Over the past decade, temporary emergency shelter solutions have been implemented but these have not been designed spaces to support service delivery to those who are facing homelessness and addictions.
 People in the social service sector have worked tirelessly to support those in need, but they need our support to advocate and implement long-term strategies that will be mutually beneficial.

-Learn about the permanent shelter process since the funding was announced in 2020.
+Learn about the permanent shelter progress since the funding was announced in 2020.

 A meaningful public participation strategy is being finalized that will increase trust and transparency through community conversations and information sharing.
 Find out how you can be involved.

 A Memorandum of Understanding outlines high level responsibilities for the permanent shelter process.
 Those high level details can be found here.